swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvmessage.md

 ---

 # OnHltvMessage
-This event is triggered when a HLTV message send by moderators
+This event is triggered when hltv_message is triggered.
 ::: tabs
 @tab Lua
 ```lua